jdalton92/trading-bot/README.md

 $ docker-compose up
 ```

-3. Run the server on localhost a separte terminal and run database migrations, create a superuser (I use the `.env` file for superuser details, and include `--no-input` command)
+3. Run the server on localhost a separte terminal and run database migrations, create a superuser (refer `.env.example` file for default superuser account details, and include `--no-input` command)

 ```sh
 $ pipenv shell